korabel/gitshow-orchestrator/README.md

 # gitshow-orchestrator
-Responsible for maintaining the AWS infrastructure needed for gitshow project as well as managing the deployment process
+Responsible for maintaining the AWS infrastructure needed for gitshow project and managing the deployment process